mel-project/docs.themelio.org/content/whitepapers/melmint-v2.md

 ### Creating ergs

 Now, the DoscMint transaction has proven that the minter did $d$ DOSCs of work.
-The blockchain needs to award the minter with $k d$ ergs (where $k$ is the erg-DOSC conversion factor) --- in Themelio's coin-based model, this is simply done by allowing imbalance in incoming and outgoing ergs: the transaction's allowed to produce $k d$ more ergs than it consumed.
+The blockchain needs to award the minter with $k d$ erg (where $k$ is the erg-DOSC conversion factor) --- in Themelio's coin-based model, this is simply done by allowing imbalance in incoming and outgoing erg: the transaction's allowed to produce $k d$ more erg than it consumed.

 **Important note**: $k$ here is an exponentially increasing conversion factor: $k=1$ at the genesis block, and then $k$ increases by 0.00005% every block.
 This translates to approximately a 70\% annual inflation rate.
-The purpose of an exponentially increasing $k$ is so that _the supply of ergs is dominated by freshly minted ergs_ --- this ensures that the market value of $k$ ergs tracks the 1 DOSC cost of creating those ergs.
-If $k$ were instead constant, a drop in demand would cause a glut of old ergs that would not sell, where $k$ ergs become worth less than 1 DOSC despite them costing 1 DOSC when they were minted.
-This would make ergs useless as way of quantifying the value of a DOSC.
+The purpose of an exponentially increasing $k$ is so that _the supply of erg is dominated by freshly minted ergs_ --- this ensures that the market value of $k$ erg tracks the 1 DOSC cost of creating those ergs.
+If $k$ were instead constant, a drop in demand would cause a glut of old erg that would not sell, where $k$ erg become worth less than 1 DOSC despite them costing 1 DOSC when they were minted.
+This would make erg useless as way of quantifying the value of a DOSC.

 ### Selling the ergs